Coevolution of Camouflage: Components of the Simulation

 \subsection{Tournaments, Competition, Relative Fitness}

-It is common in \jargon{evolutionary computation} to define \jargon{fitness} as a function that maps an \jargon{individual} (member of the evolving population) into a number.
-That is, the function somehow evaluates the individual and assigns it a score.
+It is common in \jargon{evolutionary computation} to define \jargon{fitness} as a function that maps an \jargon{individual} (a member of the evolving population) into a number.
+That is, the function somehow evaluates the individual and assigns it a numeric score.
 Typically this fitness function is \jargon{idempotent}: its value depends only on static properties of the given individual.
 This can be seen as \jargon{absolute fitness}.

 In contrast, this simulation uses \jargon{relative fitness}, determined by \jargon{competition} between individuals, in \jargon{tournaments}.
-A tournament is a contest between multiple individuals.
+A tournament is a contest between multiple individuals \citep{angeline_competitive_1993}.

 A simple example of relative fitness is a foot race.
 The winner of the race is the first to cross the finish line.
-The order of finishing \jargon{sorts} the racers by speed.
+The order of finishing \jargon{sorts} the runners by speed.
 Races have been run this way since ancient times.
 Today it is simple to precisely measure each runner's absolute speed but that is not required to determine who won the race.
 Now consider two people playing chess.
 We do not know how to measure or predict a player's skill.
 But by pitting them against each other, having them play a game (or a series of games) the results provide a useful measurement of relative fitness.
+For a related study of fitnessless coevolution see \citet{jaskowski_fitnessless_2008}.

-Throughout this model, \textbf{tournaments involve three individuals}.
-(Less complicated than \citet{reynolds_iec_2011} which used tournaments of 10.)
-One simulation step (see Figure \ref{fig:simulation_overview}) consists of drawing three prey individuals out of their population to compete in a tournament.
+Throughout this model, \textbf{tournaments involve three individuals}. (\citet{reynolds_iec_2011} used tournaments of size ten.)
+One simulation step (see Figure \ref{fig:simulation_overview}) consists of randomly selecting three prey individuals out of their population to compete in a tournament.
 Like a foot race, or chess game, a tournament serves to sort the individuals according to relative fitness.
 That relative fitness results from the behavior of adversarial predators.
-During the same simulation step, three predators are drawn from their population.
+During the same simulation step, three predators are randomly selecting from their population.
 Each predator looks at the same input: an image with three camouflaged prey overlaid on a background image.
-Predators compete with each other for accurately targeting prey.
+Predators compete with each other by most accurately targeting prey.
 Prey compete with each other by hiding from (not being found by) the predators.